canjs/can-connect/can/map/map.md

-@module {connect.Behavior} can-connect/can/map/map
+@module {connect.Behavior} can-connect/can/map/map can/map
+@group can-connect/can/map/map.options 0 behavior options
-@group can-connect/can/map/map.map-static 0 map static methods
+@group can-connect/can/map/map.map-static 1 map static methods
-@group can-connect/can/map/map.map 1 map instance methods
+@group can-connect/can/map/map.map 2 map instance methods
-@group can-connect/can/map/map.hydrators 2 hydrators
+@group can-connect/can/map/map.hydrators 3 hydrators
-@group can-connect/can/map/map.serializers 3 serializers
+@group can-connect/can/map/map.serializers 4 serializers
-@group can-connect/can/map/map.identifiers 4 identifiers
+@group can-connect/can/map/map.identifiers 5 identifiers
-@group can-connect/can/map/map.instance-callbacks 5 instance callbacks
+@group can-connect/can/map/map.instance-callbacks 6 instance callbacks
-@group can-connect/can/map/map.static 6 behavior static methods
+@group can-connect/can/map/map.static 7 behavior static methods
 @parent can-connect.behaviors

-Make a connection use a [can-define/map/map] type.
+Integrate a `can-connect` connection with a [can-define/map/map DefineMap] type.
+Among other things, adds the instance CRUD methods to the Map type of the connection.

 @signature `canMap( baseConnection )`

-  Implements the hydrators, serializers, identifiers, and instance callback interfaces of [can-connect/constructor/constructor] so they work with a [can-define/map/map] and [can-define/list/list].
-  Adds static methods like [can-connect/can/map/map.getList] and prototype methods like [can-connect/can/map/map.prototype.isDestroying] to the Map type that make use of the connection's methods.
+Implements the hydrators, serializers, identifiers, and instance callback interfaces of [can-connect/constructor/constructor constructor] behavior so they work with a [can-define/map/map DefineMap] and [can-define/list/list DefineList].
+Adds static methods like [can-connect/can/map/map.getList] and instance methods like [can-connect/can/map/map.prototype.isDestroying] to the Map type that integrate with the functionality of the connection.

 @body

 ## Use

-The `can-connect/can/map/map` behavior make a connection use instances of a [can-define/map/map] and [can-define/list/list].
-It also adds methods to the [can-define/map/map] that use the connection for retrieving, creating, updating, and destroying Map instances.
+The `can/map` behavior makes a connection use instances of a [can-define/map/map DefineMap] and [can-define/list/list DefineList].
+It also adds methods to the [can-define/map/map DefineMap] that use the connection for retrieving, creating, updating, and destroying Map instances.

-To use `can-connect/can/map/map`, first create a Map and List constructor function:
+To use the `can/map` behavior, first create a Map and List constructor function:

 ```
 var Todo = DefineMap.extend({
-  canComplete: function(ownerId) {
+  allowComplete: function(ownerId) {
     return this.ownerId === ownerId;
   }
 });